As students go throughout the education system, I believe they should be given the

 I’m a believer that everyone can make Art, as long as they are willing to put in the time, patience, and perseverance to create.
 As children grow, Art plays an important role in developing critical thinking skills, teaching students to persevere through problems, giving an outlet for emotions as a healthy coping mechanism, and teaching students to be creative.

-I’m currently in my first year of teaching Art in grades 6-8, and I’m learning everyday from the students I teach.
+I’m currently in my second year of teaching Art in grades 6-8, and I’m learning everyday from the students I teach.
 At the school I’m fortunate to be at, these students unfortunately didn’t have an Art class for a couple of years.
 As I progress, I am starting all my students back at the basics.
 I believe that those basics are needed as the foundation to creating Art.
 You need to know the rules to be able to break them later.
 The foundations are needed to be the stepping stones to expand artistic knowledge and the creative process.

-As I continue to learn through my first year of teaching, I am able to take everything I learned through my undergraduate studies in Visual Arts and apply them to become an influential teacher to these deserving students.
+As I continue to learn through my years of teaching, I am able to take everything I learned through my undergraduate studies in Visual Arts and apply them to become an influential teacher to these deserving students.
 The skill set I have honed, and continue to hone with my professional practice as an artist, I am able to apply to help broaden the minds and creative process for those I teach.